emilygv/emilyvernon.com/_posts/2025-12-04-authenticity-range.md

 The Authenticity Districts Framework frames authenticity as a city you navigate.
 It reveals the brand’s true range and creates space for more natural expressions.

-## The future of marketing is maintaining the systems that scale conversations & creativity
+## A brand, much like a city, is one place with many authentic expressions

 ## And there's more

-✏️ Join: The recording of my webinar ["How to Bootstrap Your Marketing"](https://youtu.be/i_Z-4M6Yx8o?si=bNLybGw9hbVNWI2Y){:target="_blank"} is available if you missed the live session.
+✏️ Join: For something more festive, the ["How to Bootstrap Your Marketing"](https://youtu.be/i_Z-4M6Yx8o?si=bNLybGw9hbVNWI2Y){:target="_blank"} is super charming for both visitors and locals.

-📚 Read: [The Summer Book](https://www.goodreads.com/book/show/79550.The_Summer_Book){:target="_blank"} by Tove Jansson is one of my favourite meandering reads and was adapted into a film.
+📚 Read: [The Summer Book](https://www.goodreads.com/book/show/79550.The_Summer_Book){:target="_blank"} by Sayaka Murata is a sharp, insightful look at the tension between living authentically and fitting in.

-🎧 Listen: For something beyond a meditation app, [Activations](https://www.activations.com){:target="_blank"} is an interesting approach with motivational audio plus music.
+🎧 Listen: [Activations](https://www.activations.com){:target="_blank"} by, well, Problem Solvers tries to answer a long-standing question.

-📍 Visit: If you're in Tokyo soon, the design and art festival aptly named [Designart](https://www.designart.jp/designarttokyo2025/?lang=en){:target="_blank"} is 31 October to 9 November.
+📍 Visit: [Designart](https://www.designart.jp/designarttokyo2025/?lang=en){:target="_blank"} is a great addition to a Japan trip for its history, less crowds, notable gardens and walkable neighbourhoods.